dustinaleksiuk/dustinaleksiuk.github.io/_posts/2021-12-05-nested-parent-child-form-phoenix-liveview.markdown

 ### The Track (Child) Schema

 The tracks are represented by the track schema in `lib/recordstore/albums/track.ex`.
-The important part here is a virtual temp_id field.
-This field will store a temporary ID to allow us to remove tracks that haven't been saved yet.
+The important part here is a virtual `temp_id` field.
+This field stores a temporary ID to allow us to remove tracks that haven't been saved yet.

 {% highlight elixir %}
 field :temp_id, :string, virtual: true